2022boussaidi/reactUI/description.md

-a user-friendly template for team and project management
+a user-friendly template for ip label